DZakh-forks/sentio-benchmark/README.md

 ### Key Observations

 1. **Performance Comparison**:
-   - Envio's HyperSync, a RPC alternative, technology shows exceptional performance across relevent test cases
+   - Envio's HyperSync, a RPC alternative, technology shows exceptional performance across relevant test cases
    - Envio HyperIndex provides a full-featured indexing solution with competitive performance
    - Sentio performs consistently well across all test cases, showing strong performance
    - Ponder shows improved performance in case_2 (45m) compared to previous benchmarks
    - Subgraph demonstrates consistent performance with complete data coverage

 2. **Data Completeness**:
-   - All platforms achieved complete data coverage (7,634 records) in case_2
-   - Perfect correlation between platforms in point calculations in case_2 (Pearson: 0.9917-1.0000, Spearman: 0.9971-1.0000)
+   - All platforms achieved complete data coverage (7,634 records) in case_2 with perfect correlation in point calculations (Pearson: 0.9917-1.0000, Spearman: 0.9971-1.0000)
-   - All platforms successfully captured the same set of accounts (7,634) in case_2
-   - Point calculations are consistent across all implementations, with minor variations in absolute values but perfect rank correlation
    - Ponder is missing approximately 5% of data in case_1
    - Subsquid is missing about 87% of blocks in case_3, primarily indexing blocks in the 45,000-100,000 range
-   - Envio/Ponder processes blocks up to but not including the end block in case_4 (stopping at 22,289,999) due to its exclusive end block handling, which explains the difference of 218 records compared to Sentio
+   - Envio/Ponder processes blocks up to but not including the end block in case_4 (stopping at 22,289,999) due to its exclusive end block handling
-   - Sentio processed fewer traces in case_5 (45,895 vs 50,191 for Subsquid/Envio), possibly due to failed trace calls resulting from insufficient fees (requires further investigation to achieve complete data matching between implementations)
+   - Sentio processed fewer traces in case_5 (45,895 vs 50,191 for Subsquid/Envio)
-   - Subgraph captured only ~58% of swap transactions in case_5 and identified significantly fewer unique senders (427 vs. ~1,200) due to limitations in accessing internal transactions
+   - Subgraph captured only ~58% of swap transactions in case_5
    - Case 3 shows perfect data consistency with 100% similarity for blocks across all platforms

 3. **Specialized Capabilities**: